Learn How To Win On YouTube With Our Creative Guide

 Non-Skippable

-These ads are non-skippable, mid-length videos, about 15 to 20 seconds in length depending on country and market category.
-The longer length allows your brand’s key message to better resonate.
+These ads are non-skippable, mid-length videos, about 15 to 20 seconds long, depending on country and market category.
+The longer length allows your brand’s key message to resonate better.

 Best for: Consideration